Which Surface Is Right for You? Go vs Pro vs Laptop

 The Surface Pro 6 is available from Microsoft.

-Surface Laptop 2: Best for Students, Business Users
+Surface Laptop 2: Best for Students, Writers and Business Users

 Starting at $999, the Surface Laptop 2 can only be used as a clamshell, which makes it ideal for users who don't need tablet mode at all.
 The latest version of Microsoft's flagship laptop promises up to 85 percent better performance with its 8th-gen Core i5 and Core i7 processor, and sports an improved keyboard built to put the MacBook to shame.
 The Surface Laptop 2 also introduces an attractive new matte black color option, but, like the Surface Pro 6, still lacks a USB-C port.